DanielMartensson/MataveID/README.md

-# Mataveid V11.0
+# Mataveid V11.2
 Mataveid is a basic system identification toolbox for both GNU Octave and MATLAB®.
 Mataveid is based on the power of linear algebra and the library is easy to use.
 Mataveid using the classical realization and polynomal theories to identify state space models from data.
 There are lots of subspace methods in the "old" folder and the reason why I'm not using these files is because they can't handle noise quite well.

 I'm building this library because I feel that the commercial libraries are just for theoretical experiments.
 I'm focusing on real practice and solving real world problems.

-# UPDATE
+# TODO

-I will update this repository with new algorithms and sorting out some of algorithms that I find is obeselete in current indistrual use.
-I'm planning to add a square root unscented kalman filter and a neural network trainer with unscented kalman filter.

-- Particle filter for state estimation
+- Create Particle filter for state estimation
-- Upload dampling project for ERA-DC
+- Upload the dampling project for ERA-DC

 # Caution

-Installing GNU Octave's Control-Toolbox or MATLAB's Control-Toolbox/System Identification Toolbox WILL cause problems with MataveID & MataveControl because they are using the same function names.
+Installing GNU Octave's Control-Toolbox or MATLAB's Control-Toolbox/System Identification Toolbox will cause problems with MataveID & MataveControl because they are using the same function names.

 # Functions and its purpose
 - ERA-DC for mechanical damped systems in the time plane